Load balancing medical imaging systems: PACS, VNA, DICOM, XDS & HL7

 |443||TCP/HTTPS||Client viewer connectivity|

-You need a vendor who’s experienced in supporting the healthcare industry to the highest standards and who has worked with some of the world's leading medical imaging vendors.
-We will support you on the way and protect your business not just the load balancer.
-Our team of application delivery specialists will provide you advice, helping design and simplify your architecture.
+You need a vendor who’s experienced in supporting the healthcare industry to the highest standards and who has worked with some of the world’s leading medical imaging vendors.
+Loadbalancer.org is committed to understanding your business, and partnering with you to meet your goals.
+Our team of application delivery specialists will help design and simplify your architecture, as well as providing round-the-clock support.